aptos-labs/move-vscode-extension/README.md

 ```
 (or just `cargo xtask install --server --client`, see https://github.com/matklad/cargo-xtask)

-The command builds `aptos-analyzer.vsix` extension file and installs it into your VSCode.
+The command builds `move-on-aptos.vsix` extension file and installs it into your VSCode.
 Then it runs `cargo install` to build and install language server.

 Put

 ```
-"aptos-analyzer.server.path": "~/.cargo/bin/aptos-analyzer",
+"move-on-aptos.server.path": "~/.cargo/bin/aptos-language-server",
 ```

 to your `settings.json` to point the extension to your locally built language server.